 The current Pope was born Joseph Alois Ratzinger (April 16, 1927) in Bavaria, Germany.
 After his 14th birthday, he became a part of the Hitler Youth Movement.
 He did not last long in the group because as a Catholic he was opposed to Nazism.
-Later on he would attend the seminary and become a university theologian.
+Later on, he would attend the seminary and become a university theologian.

 The future Pope Benedict XVI was first appointed as the Munich Archbishop by Pope Paul VI.
-On June 1977, he became a Cardinal.
+In June 1977, he became a Cardinal.
 In 1981 he became the Prefect of the Congregation for the Doctrine of the Faith, courtesy of Pope John Paul II.
 Ratzinger was also the Dean of the College of Cardinals before being elected Pope.

-On April 19 2005 he was elected by the papal conclave as the 265th Pope.
+On April 19, 2005, he was elected by the papal conclave as the 265th Pope.
 The Papal Inauguration Mass took place on April 24, 2005.
 During his speech, he asked Catholics to remain true to the faith even in times of struggle.

 Stand on Morals and Other Issues

 The adherence to traditional Catholic faith and values has become the hallmark of Pope Benedict XVI.
-In several speeches, he would repeatedly state that Europe and the world should get back to traditional Catholic teachings.
+In several speeches, he repeatedly stated that Europe and the world should get back to traditional Catholic teachings.
 The Pope has also stressed the importance of the Church and the need for people to get back to prayer.

 The Pope also holds conservative positions on issues like birth control and the spread of AIDS.
 He has stated that chastity and faithfulness are the keys to preventing the spread of HIV.
-He has also supported anti poverty measures to fight diseases.
+He has also supported anti-poverty measures to fight diseases.

 The Pope has also stressed that homosexuality is morally wrong.
 His view is that the genders have been defined by nature already and should be maintained.
-However he has also condemned attacks on homosexuals.
+However, he has also condemned attacks on homosexuals.

 His statements on issues like homosexuality and birth control have become controversial.
-However the Pope has remained steadfast in his convictions.
+However, the Pope has remained steadfast in his convictions.